fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

 * Configure the deploy job on travis to decrypt and use the key during deployment step

 By reading the documentation, I saw that we could use after_success to run the deploy however a non zero return code wouldn't break the build, so I decided to use the deploy with a custom script.
+I also added the skip_cleanup that would prevent travis from resetting my working direcotry and deleting all changes during the build.

         :::shell
         deploy:
           provider: script
+          skip_cleanup: true
           script: bash scripts/deploy.sh
           on:
             branch: develop